 Precision Professionals: If you demand the highest accuracy, i.e. +/-10% or less, for applications like combustion analysis or medical applications, we recommend calibration every 3-6 months.

 Safety Applications: If you are planning to use the CO Inspector for "mission critical" safety related applications, you are probably obligated to follow standards set by OSHA or another agency, which often call for bump or calibration testing every week or month.
 In these cases you should follow whatever standards you are obligated to follow.

-How is calibration done: You can send it in to Sensorcon for calibration for a $49 service fee, or do it yourself.
-If you do it yourself, there are instructions in the manual on how to do it.
-Briefly, you hold down both buttons for 10 seconds to enter CAL mode, press the right button to zero (in known clean air) for 30 seconds, then apply the gas to the sensor port (you’ll need 50ppm cal gas) for 1 minute, and you’re done (the Inspector will automatically adjust itself accordingly).
+How is calibration done: You can send it in to Sensorcon for calibration for a $49 service fee, or do it yourself if you have calibration gas & a regulator with tubing (we recommend our supplier, Mesa Specialty Gases .
+If you do it yourself, just hold down both buttons for 10 seconds to enter CAL mode, press the right button to zero (in known clean air) for 30 seconds, then apply the gas to the sensor port (you'll need 50ppm cal gas) for 1 minute, and you're done (the Inspector will automatically adjust itself accordingly).

 Years, unless it alarms a lot.
 The alarm condition consumes much more power than when the device is not in alarm (the flashing LEDs and buzzer use much more power than the sensor and LCD display).
 Normally, the CO Inspector's battery should last 2-4 years.
 If the alarm is active a lot, it can drain the battery much sooner.
 If you ever need to replace the battery, it uses 1 standard CR123A Lithium battery (sometimes called a camera battery), which you can get from many retailers for $1-3 (click here to buy battery from amazon).